paidi/paidi.github.io/_posts/2015-06-29-scotdeeplearn.md

 Mail article there is a very high probability that X=cancer.

-The model they used seemed quite novel to me, combining a bidirectional LSTM recurrent neural network with an attention mechanism that was effective at extracting the relevant words from a large document.
+The model they used seemed quite novel to me, combining a bidirectional Long Short Term Memory (LSTM) recurrent neural network with an attention mechanism that was effective at extracting the relevant words from a large document.
 A single-layer bidirectional LSTM is used to compute a vector for the query, \\( v_Q \\), and to compute a vector for each word in the document.
 The so-called attention mechanism is used to assign a weight to each word in the document based on its relevance to the query, which are then used to construct a vector representation for the document, \\( v_D \\), as a weighted sum of word vectors.
 Finally, \\( v_D \\) and \\( v_Q \\) are used to compute the answer to the query.
 Even though it only has a single layer, this model is able to outperform a deep LSTM, suggesting that determining the relevant words in a document (via the attention mechanism) could be more important than constructing higher-level features.
 There has been a lot of recent work on the problem of computing a feature vector for a document *D* that can then be used to answer a query about the contents of *D*x and this seems (to me) to be the most flexible approach so far.
 Paper <a href="here http://arxiv.org/abs/1506.03340">here</a>

 #### Do Deep Networks Really Need to be Deep?